 The Open Mission Control and Pocket Mission Control application and graphical user interface can be adapted to a project quickly and easily, by populating them with elements from the Open Mission Control toolbox and other standard library elements.
 This approach allows also users with limited programming experience to create sophisticated mission control software by building on a solid basic implementation.

 Designed to work with any spacecraft project, Open Mission Control and Pocket Mission Control have been tested with the RAX2 mission and will support KickSat Sprites, two hundred crowd funded ChipSat proof of concept personal spacecraft, UKube-1, the first United Kingdom Space Agency CubeSat and other missions.

 The first use case is for professional monitoring, command and control of a real spacecraft.
 This will demonstrate the ability of Open Mission Control to address all the requirements of such a task.

-The third main use case involves the use of Open Mission Control as monitoring software for the various scientific and engineering sub-payloads that will fly on myPocketQub 442.
-The students conducting these experiments will use Open Mission Control to access and store the data from these payload experiments for analysis and research.
+The third main use case involves the use of Open Mission Control and Pocket Mission Control as monitoring software for the various scientific and engineering sub-payloads that will fly on myPocketQub 442, a CubeSat payload.
+The students conducting these experiments will use Open Mission Control and Pocket Mission Control to access and store the data from these payload experiments for analysis and research.

 Another important use case is communication with engineering models of the real spacecraft which will be made available on the Internet.
-These engineering models are duplicates of the flight hardware and allow Open Mission Control to command and monitor them and their sub-payloads in real time and to simulate different critical mission phases under real conditions.
+These engineering models are duplicates of the flight hardware and allow Open Mission Control and Pocket Mission Control to command and monitor them and their sub-payloads in real time and to simulate different critical mission phases under real conditions.